-Last night we hosted the 19th monthly SEAM event "Humans vs Machines" at Rise London.
+We hosted the 19th monthly SEAM event "Humans vs Machines" at Rise London.
 It was a great evening filled with interesting talks and debate about the future of humans in an increasingly automated workplace.
 There was a great turnout and lots of interesting conversations over pizza and a few drinks!

-After an introduction by SEAM organiser Barry Chandler, Cutover CPO Marcus Wildsmith took to the stage to discuss the role of people in driving major changes in large organisations.
+After an introduction by SEAM organizer Barry Chandler, Cutover CPO Marcus Wildsmith took to the stage to discuss the role of people in driving major changes in large organizations.
 From his experience working for companies such as Ford, EE and now Cutover, Marcus observed that although new technology had transformed many enterprises and industries, this would have been impossible without the great talent and vision of the people behind it.

 “Our brand of automation is more about augmentation - providing people with the tools and data to be better at their jobs.”

 He was then followed by Mark Heywood, who left his role in resilience to become a writer but who still remembers the best thing about working in resilience - the people.
 Mark recalled his fond memories of “moments of humanity” working in resilience, including the time an engineer received a standing ovation for working 12 hours straight to fix a problem.
 Mark’s view on the “Humans vs Machines” debate is that people will always come out on top.

 “On one side we’ve got the end of the world doomsayers who think that eventually machines will render humanity redundant and will take over the world, or help to destroy it.
 And on the other you’ve people who believe that humanity will always play the dominant role...I really believe that technology and automation is not a threat. ”

 Ultimately, technology is at its best when it allows people to connect to each other, and Mark cited apps such as AirBnB that remove everything operational or logistical and simply connect people directly to each other.
 The point of new technology should be to make people’s lives and jobs easier by removing the mundane and operational.